top of page

 11am-1pm Pacific time (PDT)

-2pm-4pm Eastern time (EDT)
+2pm-4pm Eastern time (EDT) BOOK

-Across 6 weeks, be taken through the process of writing an artfully structured and plotted comedy script.
-Across the sessions you'll get your script written and you will learn structural and plotting skills that will serve you for all your future scripts.
+Across 5 weeks, be taken through the process of writing an artfully structured and plotted comedy script.

 Script structure The course follows the classic script structure of: TURNING POINT/ MIDPOINT/ CRUNCH POINT.
 In Act 1 of your script you want to hit a 'turning point' for your protagonist (often at the end of Act 1 but it can fall earlier).
 In the middle of the script is the 'midpoint' and at the end of your Act 2 you reach a 'crunch point'.
 Then you're into Act 3 which consolidates the key relationships and tees up the series.